-- Less than 100 years ago, most people did not have access to any sort of credit
+- Less than 100 years ago, most people did not have access to any credit at all

-- Charge cards were a very popular early form of credit cards
+- Charge cards were one of the earliest types of credit card

 The History of Credit Cards

 - What credit was available to ordinary people before credit cards

 - How credit cards originated from stores who offered revolving credit and different types of charge card

 - How American Express were so important in the development of credit cards